gregl83/redis-commands/README.md

 #### PRPOPLPUSH source destination plist [plist ...]

-Atomically returns and removes the last element (tail) of the priority list (plist) stored at source, and pushes the element at the first element (head) of the plist stored at destination.
+Atomically returns and removes the last element (tail) of the priority list (plist) stored at source:plist, and pushes the element at the first element (head) of the plist stored at destination:plist.

 For example: consider source holding the plist critical a,b,c, and destination holding the list critical x,y,z.
 Executing PRPOPLPUSH results in source:critical holding a,b and destination:critical holding c,x,y,z.